-45 Appendices 1-4 and 6 are substantially the same as in Model Standing Orders.
-Appendices 5, and 7-10 are new:

-- Webcasting protocols (good practice guide only) to be deleted as webcasting or livestreaming do not apply to Community Board meetings; - 6 The powers of a Chairperson - 7 Process for removing a Chairperson and Deputy Chairperson from office (clarification of legislation); - Workshops (or briefings) (what they are, Standing Orders not applicable etc); - 9 Sample order of business (guide); - 10 Process for raising matters for a decision. - 46 It is noted that the Appendices do not form part of the standing orders, but are attachments, and as such, if amended, do not specifically require a 75% majority vote to be adopted.
+- 43 Appendices 1-4 and 6 are substantially the same as in Model Standing Orders.
+Appendices 5, and 7-11 are new: - 5 Webcasting protocols (good practice guide only) - 7 Mayors' powers to appoint under s41A (guidance on implementing legislation) - Process for removing a Chairperson and Deputy Mayor from office (clarification of legislation) - 9 Workshops (or briefings) (what they are, Standing Orders not applicable etc) - 10 Sample order of business (guide) - 11 Process for raising matters for a decision - 44 It is noted that the Appendices do not form part of the standing orders, but are attachments, and as such, if amended, do not specifically require a 75% majority vote to be adopted.